Nepire/Pwngdb/README.md

 ### install

-~~If you dont want to use gdb-peda , you can modify the gdbinit to remove it.~~ I prefer pwndbg so I modify the .gdbinit
+~~If you dont want to use gdb-peda , you can modify the gdbinit to remove it.~~ I prefer pwndbg so I modified the .gdbinit

 ### Heapinfo